 Update: A firmware update has improved the video stabilization to 6 axis, but it still not as good as the Rylo, GoPro or Insta360 One.
 It has also improved chromatic aberration and reduced that dreaded red dot of doom!

 Kodak have gone for an unusual design with this one with one lens larger than the other.
 One shooting 235º Dome mode and the second 197º ultra wide mode.
 This they claim is like having 3 cameras in one.
 It’s splash proof and can record 4K at 30fps and 120fps at 1280 x 640.
 They claim it can survive a 2m drop (with a lens cover) and extreme temperatures.
 They are offering two bundle packs a standard and ultimate.
 Both come with accessories, the ultimate includes more accessories than the standard.
-Check the website here.
+Desktop software is available here.

 Price is around the £339.99 ($446)